Punishment may include:

-A deadly weapon finding may also limit the circumstances in which you may receive probation from a jury.
+Deadly weapon findings may also limit circumstances under which you may receive probation from a jury.

-As a condition of bond for your DWI third offense, the court will require you to install a vehicle ignition interlock device on your car, and you will not be allowed to operate a motor vehicle without one.
+As a condition of bond for your DWI Third Offense, the court will require you to install a vehicle ignition interlock device on your car, and you will be prohibited from operating a motor vehicle without one.

-However, if you were convicted of DWI prior to January 1, 1984, it cannot be used for enhancement purposes when the sentence resulted in probation and the probation was never revoked.
+However, if you were convicted of a DWI prior to January 1, 1984, it cannot be used for enhancement purposes where the sentence resulted in probation that was never revoked.

 Form Submissions have a fast response time.
 Our attorneys are always on-call 24/7.
 The use of this form does not establish an attorney-client relationship.